 AS and A-level Physics gives the opportunity to explore the phenomena of the universe and to look at theories that describe what is observed.
 This subject combines practical skills with theoretical ideas to develop hypotheses to describe the physical universe.
 You will learn about everything from kinematics to cosmology and many recent developments in fascinating topics, such as particle physics.

-A good grounding in Physics is essential and a B or higher at GCSE is the major requirement.
+A good grounding in Physics is essential and a grade 5/6 or above at GCSE is the major requirement.
 A high competence in Mathematics is reasonably important as well as the ability to write good English that is scientifically accurate.
 A general interest in science would be helpful.
 Physics A-level would be an excellent subject to study alongside either or both of the other two sciences.
 Much of what you learn in Physics will complement the knowledge you will gain in Biology and Chemistry.

 Section 1: Includes Particles and Quantum Phenomena